-Summarizing the POPI act is always going to be tough, but with the enviable task of being a business consultant, I have to try.
+Summarizing the POPI Act is always going to be tough, but with the unenviable task of being a business consultant, I have to try.
 It’s a very complex and broad law, and as such has different implications for different industries.
 Still, we are going to try and give you a brief guide with examples where possible.

 Please note that is not meant to be a legal article, document, or legal advice.
 It is merely meant to be a guide to assist many information officers to get their organisations POPI Act compliant.
 Should you find yourself in breach, the services of a legal professional may be more helpful.

 The POPI Act is aimed at giving persons, natural or juristic, a legal avenue to protect the processing of their personal information.
 The term “processing” is broad but generally refers to the acquisition, storage, modification, and usage of that information at a later time.
 The POPI Act seeks to establish a legal basis for finding a balance between an individual’s right to privacy and the right to access information.

 What this means is that the act establishes boundaries for those who wish to process personal information for any purpose.
 More importantly, it seeks to do this without completely impeding their ability to do so where this processing of information may be necessary.